Glenn Gould: Early life

-Glenn Gould was born at home at 32 Southwood Drive in The Beaches, Toronto, on September 25, 1932, the only child of Russell Herbert Gold and Florence Emma Gold (born Greig, a distant relative of the Norwegian composer and pianist Edvard Grieg), Presbyterians of Scottish, English, German, and Norwegian ancestry.
+Glenn Gould was born at home at 32 Southwood Drive in The Beaches, Toronto, on September 25, 1932, the only child of Russell Herbert Gold and Florence Emma Gold (née Greig, a distant relative of the Norwegian composer and pianist Edvard Grieg), Presbyterians of Scottish, English, German, and Norwegian ancestry.
 The family's surname was informally changed to Gould around 1939 to avoid being mistaken for Jewish, given the prevailing antisemitism of prewar Toronto.
 Gould had no Jewish ancestry, though he sometimes joked about it, saying, "When people ask me if I'm Jewish, I always tell them that I was Jewish during the war."

 Gould's interest in music and his talent as a pianist were evident very early.
-Both parents were musical; his mother, especially, encouraged his musical development from infancy.
+Both parents were musical; his mother taught him the piano and encouraged his musical development from infancy.
 Hoping he would become a successful musician, she exposed him to music during her pregnancy.
-She taught him the piano and as a baby, he reportedly hummed instead of crying, and wiggled his fingers as if playing a keyboard instrument, leading his doctor to predict that he would "be either a physician or a pianist".
+As a baby, he reportedly hummed instead of crying and wiggled his fingers as if playing a keyboard instrument.
+This led his doctor to predict he would be "either a physician or a pianist".
 He learned to read music before he could read words, and it was observed that he had perfect pitch at age three.
 When presented with a piano, the young Gould was reported to strike single notes and listen to their long decay, a practice his father Bert noted was different from typical children.
 Gould's interest in the piano was concomitant with an interest in composition.
 He played his pieces for family, friends, and sometimes large gatherings—including, in 1938, a performance at the Emmanuel Presbyterian Church (a few blocks from the Gould family home) of one of his compositions.

-Gould first heard a live musical performance by a celebrated soloist at age six.
+Gould first heard a live musical performance, by the pianist Josef Hofmann, at age six.
 This profoundly affected him.
 He later described the experience:

 It was Hofmann.
 It was, I think, his last performance in Toronto, and it was a staggering impression.
 The only thing I can really remember is that, when I was being brought home in a car, I was in that wonderful state of half-awakeness in which you hear all sorts of incredible sounds going through your mind.
 They were all orchestral sounds, but I was playing them all, and suddenly I was Hofmann.
 I was enchanted.